The Official Post Formatting and Helper Classes Cheatsheet

 The Marketers Delight Style Guide

-Use MD's built-in HTML helper classes to quickly create custom website elements that match your design and are already fully mobile-responsive.
-Refer to this page as a reference for the most recent list of helper classes in each MD release.
+Use MD's built-in HTML helper classes to rapidly style custom layouts and tweak design elements on-the-fly.
+Mobile-responsive ready.
+Use this page as a reference for the most recent list of helper classes in each MD release.

 Site Colors ↩